Meet For The First Time … Again – part 1

 On the day of its onset, it was not yet known to what extreme these symptoms would show.
 After my first three days in the hospital, things began getting worse, and that’s when the doctors come to the conclusion that I had this type of encephalitis.
 After a full eight days went by, after I ‘woke up,’ as explained in my blog called Tired of Thinking, (1*) the doctors could tell I was done with the worst and was, thankfully, in the recovery phase.

 Before I ‘woke up,’ family had been in my room off and on, but I did not remember anything about that.
 After I ‘woke up,’ finally beginning to remember a few things happening, I got used to seeing different doctors coming in and out, keeping busy checking this and that about my health.
-Asking me this, telling me that, with the words ‘remember’ or ‘memory’ or ‘forget’ or ‘forgot’ said in almost every sentence.
+Asking me this, telling me that, with the words ‘remember’ or ‘memory’ or ‘forget’ or ‘forgot’ in almost every sentence.
 And as for me, my sentences often carried the words “What’s that?” or “I don’t remember” or “What’s that called?”

 Since I couldn’t really picture any place or person outside of that room, I began to feel like it was my little home and all the people dressed the same were my family.